January 17, 2020 | News | Life expectancy in Germany

 Low regional inequalities in life expectancy by international standards

-Compared to other OECD countries, Germany experiences low regional inequalities in life expectancy despite having comparatively large regional economic inequalities.
+Compared to other OECD countries, Germany experiences low regional variation in life expectancy despite having comparatively large regional economic inequalities.

 Economic inequalities between regions are on the rise in most wealthy countries.
 Germany is no exception.
 Researchers have long assumed that this would translate into growing regional inequalities in life expectancy.
 But in Germany, this is not the case.
 Although there are comparatively large differences in per capita GDP between German federal states, regional differences in life expectancy are marginal.
 A team of researchers led by Alyson van Raalte published their findings in the International Journal of Epidemiology.